-Fasolia, lamb and lima bean stew, is incredibly simple and satisfying.
-The portion size for this recipe is rather large, making it suitable for a large family or a meal prep recipe.
-Over the years, I've made this recipe with all types of cuts of lamb and beef.
+Over the years, I've made this Lebanese-style stew with all types of cuts of lamb and beef.
 My favorite meat to use is lamb with the bone, cut into large chunks.
-This hearty stew is slow-cooked for several hours making the flavors infuse beautifully.
+This is one Lebanese version of this hearty stew, slow-cooked for several hours, infusing the flavors beautifully.

 Ingredient Notes

-- Lamb: Any cut of lamb will work for this recipe.
-I recommend cutting the lamb into large chunks, so it will cook easily.
+Lamb: Any cut of lamb will work for this recipe.
+I prefer lamb loin chops, boneless lamb leg cut into cubes (I buy mine at Costco), or lamb shoulder.
+Try to cut the lamb into large chunks, so it will cook easily.
 If lamb is unavailable, beef is a great substitute.
+Beef shank (with the bone), chuck roast, or any beef stew meat is suitable.
 Also, the amount of lamb or beef can be adjusted to your dietary preference.

 How To Make Fasolia

-Soak the dried lima beans overnight or for 3 hours minimum.
+Soak the dried lima beans overnight or for a minimum of 3 hours.

 Caramelize the lamb in a large pot on medium-high heat with olive oil.
 Caramelize all sides of the lamb.

-Add the soaked lima beans, water, caramelized lamb, crushed tomatoes, tomato paste, garlic cloves (optional) salt, pepper, and allspice.
+Add the soaked lima beans, water, caramelized lamb, crushed tomatoes, tomato paste, garlic cloves, salt, pepper, and allspice.

 Reduce the heat to medium and cover.
 Cook for about 1 hour and 45 minutes to 2 hours on medium heat with a lid.
-The water will reduce and the stew will thicken up.
-Monitor the liquid in the pot.
+The water will reduce, and the stew will thicken.
+Monitor the liquid in the cooking pot.
 If the stew is thick, add a few cups of water so the beans won't burn.
-Keep an eye on the beans.
-Make sure the beans are not burning on the bottom of the pot while cooking this recipe.
 I stir the pot about every 30 minutes to make sure there is adequate liquid.

-Cook for another 1 hour on low heat covered.
+Cook for another 1 hour on low heat, covered.
 The total cook time for this stew is about 3 hours.
-The stew is finished once the lima beans are extremely tender and the liquid in the pot is thickened up.
-Serve with vermicelli rice.
+The stew is finished once the lima beans are extremely tender and the liquid in the pot is thickened.
+Serve with Lebanese rice and pita bread.

 - Add enough water when soaking the butter beans.
 I add about 3 inches (7.5 cm) of water above the dried butter beans.
 They will really expand while soaking.
 Rinse the water and drain prior to making the recipe.

 - Use allspice.
 This spice makes a large part of the flavor.
 If you have never cooked with allspice, now is the time!
-If you don't have any allspice on hand, then substitute half the amount of ground cinnamon or 7 spice.
+If you don't have any allspice on hand, then substitute half the amount of ground cinnamon or Lebanese seven spices.

 - The lamb meat and lima bean cooking times are about the same if the lima beans have been soaked overnight.
-I cook the lamb and beans together so that the flavors infuse.
-The beans take longer to cook than the lamb, especially if using large lima beans.
+I prefer to cook the lamb and beans together so that the flavors infuse.
+If the beans aren't soaked overnight, boil them for about 30 minutes to soften them.

 - Complete the 3-hour cooking time.
-Fasolia gets better and better the longer it is cooked.
+This Lebanese fasolia recipe gets better and better the longer it is cooked.
 Don't take shortcuts for the cooking time.
 If you try to cook this stew faster by turning up the heat, you will run the risk of burning the bottom of the pot.
 Cook for 2 hours on medium heat, then 1 hour on low heat.

 - Use a pressure cooker.
 Cut the cooking time by half by using a pressure cooker.